Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 The most expensive part of incrementality is a bad test, not the software.
 Human control with a clear checklist often yields cleaner experiments.

-Step 4: Data Upload and Modeling
+Step 4: Data upload and modeling

 Once the test and any cooldown window complete, the platform needs clean, daily, region-level data.